Animals taking public transportation

 Some domestic pets, feral animals and wild animals have learned to use human public transportation to travel independently.
 This is tolerated or even celebrated by passengers, although most public transportation systems only allow service animals and forbid pets.

 According to urban wildlife specialist Suzanne MacDonald, animal "commuters" are usually motivated by food and security available on the vehicle rather than its ability to take them to a destination.

+Notable examples

+Food and security

 Examples of animals relying on public transportation for food or a secure environment include: